Parkinson, Queensland: Education

-Ohana College is a private secondary (7-12) school for boys and girls at 61 Sandstone Street (27.6556°S 153.0368°E).
+YMCA is a private secondary (7-12) school for boys and girls at 61 Sandstone Street (27.6556°S 153.0368°E).
 It provides education specifically tailored for children who are at risk of disengaging from school.

 Australian Technology and Agricultural College – Parkinson is a private secondary (10-12) campus for boys and girls of Australian Technology and Agricultural College at North Maclean at 61 Sandstone Place (27.6555°S 153.0366°E).
 Its focus is employability skills for children of school-leaving age targeting the trades and agriculture sectors.

 There are no government schools in Parkinson.
-The nearest government primary schools are to the north Algester State School in Algester, Calamvale Community College in Calamvale to the north-east, Stretton State College in Stretton to the east and Browns Plains State School in Browns Plains to the south-west.
-The nearest government secondary schools are Calamvale Community College in Calamvale to the north-east, Stretton State College in Stretton to the east and Browns Plains High State School to the south-west.
+The nearest government primary schools are Algester State School in neighbouring Algester to the north, Calamvale Community College in neighbouring Calamvale to the north-east, Stretton State College in Stretton to the east and Browns Plains State School in Browns Plains to the south-west.
+The nearest government secondary schools are Calamvale Community College, Stretton State College, and Browns Plains State High School to the south-west.